French Nuclear Testing at Mururoa

 While Canterbury fixed some engineering issues, Otago remained on duty and moved to a new location for observation.

 Otago transferred equipment, personnel and Fraser Colman to the Canterbury.
-Canterbury was then subject to the same level of inspection that Otago had experienced from the surveillance planes.
+Canterbury was then subject to the same level of inspection that Otago had experienced from French surveillance planes.

-After a delay noted by the Canterbury from the radio traffic in the morning of 28 July, a device was detonated at 1032 feet.
+After a delay noted by the Canterbury from the radio traffic on the morning of 28 July, a device was detonated at 1032 feet (315 m).

-This remained the case until June 1995 when they recommenced testing at Mururoa, finally ending in January 1996.
-They then signed the Comprehensive Nuclear Test Ban Treaty and to date have not conducted any further testing.
+This remained the case until June 1995 when France recommenced testing at Mururoa, finally ending in January 1996.
+France then signed the Comprehensive Nuclear Test Ban Treaty and to date has not conducted any further testing.

 Mururoa is still French territory and is treated as a secure site but the facilities have been dismantled and decommissioned.